mam10eks/ir-lab-sose-2023/milestone-02/README.md

 - Added the relevance judgments into a file `qrels.txt` to the directory that contains the corpus
 - Register the qrels to the ir_dataset: https://github.com/mam10eks/ir-lab-sose-2023/blob/main/milestone-01/ir_anthology.py#L20

-With those changes, please rebuild your docker image of milestone 1, so that it contains your relevance judgments.
+With those changes, please rebuild your docker image of milestone 1 and call it \<GROUP-NAME-QRELS\>, so that it contains your relevance judgments.

 ### Create the retrieval dataset